gyllstromk/node-find-and-bind/README.md

 # Find and bind

-Find a free port to which to bind.
+Find a free port to which to bind your restify/express/http server.

     $ npm install findandbind